Precision measurement of electron-electron scattering in GaAs/AlGaAs using transverse magnetic focusing: Results

 The simulations are performed in two simplified test geometries T1, and T2, and in the complicated experimental geometries.
 To initially isolate the effects of $\mathcal{l_\textrm{MC}}$ on TMF spectra, we set $\mathcal{l_\textrm{MR}} \rightarrow \infty$, neglect Fermi surface thermal smearing and treat $\mathcal{l_\textrm{MC}}$ as a free parameter.
 We show later that the exceptionally long $\mathcal{l_\textrm{MR}}$ in our 2DES has a minimal effect on the TMF spectra and that the effect of Fermi surface smearing on $R_{n=1}$ is negligible.
-We start in Fig.~\ref{fig:fig1}e, left panels with the limiting ballistic case where $\mathcal{l_\textrm{MC}} \rightarrow\infty$, and consider Device1 with $d_c$ set to $L_c=$ 7 $\mu$m.
+We start in Fig.~\ref{fig:fig1}e, left panels with the limiting ballistic case where $\mathcal{l_\textrm{MC}} \rightarrow\infty$, and consider Device1 with $d_c$ set to $L_c=$ 7 $\mu$m (fixed $B$).
 As expected from single-particle insight, carriers emanating from the injector propagate along skipping orbits on the bottom edge, under the influence of Lorentz force.
-Remarkably, current vortices accompany these cyclotron orbits, even in the absence of all microscopic interactions.
-This striking observation reinforces the existence of collective phenomena in the ballistic transport regime, as highlighted in recent work \cite{chandra2019, chandraquantum, Gupta2021}.
+Interestingly, current vortices accompany these cyclotron orbits, even in the absence of all microscopic interactions.
+This observation reinforces the existence of collective phenomena in the ballistic transport regime, as highlighted in recent work \cite{chandra2019, chandraquantum, Gupta2021}.
 Next, in Fig.~\ref{fig:fig1}e, right panels we approach the hydrodynamic regime by setting $\mathcal{l_\textrm{MC}} = d_c = 7$ $\mu$m, and observe a profound change in the voltage contour and current streamline plots.
 A large vortex inhabits the main chamber and displaces most of the cyclotron orbits except orbits near the injector.
-Notably, the vortices in the hydrodynamic regime are distinct from those in the ballistic regime.
-When plotting the simulated nonlocal resistance along the bottom edge of the device for various $\mathcal{l_\textrm{MC}}$ (Fig~\ref{fig:fig2}(a)), the role of MC scattering in limiting the TMF signal becomes apparent.
-Two additional observations appear from Fig~\ref{fig:fig2}(a).
+Notably, the vortices in the hydrodynamic regime are distinct from those in the ballistic regime\cite{Gupta2021}.
+The ballistic regime exhibits multiple vortices of various scales and at various locations in the device even in the absence of electron-electron interactions (see left panel of Fig.~\ref{fig:fig1}e and Supplementary Fig.~4), while the dominance of electron-electron scattering in the hydrodynamic regime favors large device-scale vortices (see right panel of Fig.~\ref{fig:fig1}e and Supplementary Fig.~3).
+When plotting the simulated nonlocal resistance vs position $x$ along the bottom edge of the device, for fixed $B$ (corresponding to $d_c=L_c=$ 7 $\mu$m) for various $\mathcal{l_\textrm{MC}}$ (Fig~\ref{fig:fig2}a), the role of MC scattering in limiting the TMF signal becomes apparent.
+Two additional observations appear from Fig~\ref{fig:fig2}a.
 First, the maxima occur at distances slightly below $L_c = nd_c$, with a deviation of $\lesssim 5$ \% (experimentally leading to TMF maxima slightly below the expected $B= n2\hbar k_F/eL_c$ \cite{Taychatanapat}).
 Second, $R_n$ decreases with increasing $n$ despite perfect specular boundary scattering.
 These phenomena result from the angular distribution of injected electrons.
 The electrons injected at an angle different from 90$^{\circ}$, lead to a defocusing effect such that with each reflection off the boundary, the number of electrons focusing at precisely $nd_c$ decreases, leading to a decrease in $R_n$ with increasing $n$ ($R_{n=1} > R_{n=2} > ...$).
 This suggests that the ratio of subsequent TMF maxima values $R_n$, is not a good measure to infer specularity of the boundary as has been used by various works \cite{NiheyAPL1990,Lee2016, Berdyugin2020}.